 - Tolerance Zone: In the tolerance band diagram, the area is defined by two straight lines representing the upper and lower deviations.

-How to Create an engineering drawing
+How to Create an engineering drawing?

 Conclusion